Chief Minister of Khyber Pakhtunkhwa

 The chief minister of Khyber Pakhtunkhwa is the head of government of the Pakistani province of Khyber Pakhtunkhwa.
 The chief minister leads the legislative branch of the provincial government, and is elected by the Provincial Assembly.
-As long as she or he has the confidence of the assembly, a single term in office for the chief minister can be a maximum of five years.
+As long as the chief minister has the confidence of the assembly, they can serve for a term of five years.
 There is no limit on the number of terms.

 The chief minister of Khyber Pakhtunkhwa is elected by the Provincial Assembly of Khyber Pakhtunkhwa to serve as the head of the provincial government in Khyber-Pakhtunkhwa, Pakistan.

 History

-In 1901, NWFP was declared as a Chief Commissioner Province and thirty-one years later in 1932 its status was raised to the Governor Province and NWFP Legislative Council was formed.
-The first session of the council was summoned on 18 May 1932 under the presidentship of His Lordship Hon'ble K.B.
-Khan Abdul Ghafoor Khan, Khan of Zaida at the Town Hall Abbottabad, at 9 a.m. of the clock, swearing Sir Sahibzada Abdul Qayyum as the minister for Transferred Departments.
+In 1901, the North-West Frontier Province (NWFP) was declared as a Chief Commissioner Province, and, thirty-one years later, in 1932, its status was raised to that of a Governor Province, leading to the formation of the NWFP Legislative Council.

+The first session of the council was summoned on 18 May 1932, under the presidentship of His Lordship Hon'ble K.B.
+Khan Abdul Ghafoor Khan, Khan of Zaida, at the Town Hall Abbottabad, at 9 a.m., swearing Sir Sahibzada Abdul Qayyum as the Minister for Transferred Departments.